ceejbot/accidental-noder/slides.md

 # [fit] here's a concrete example:
 # [fit] npm's current API is a legacy __mess__

+^ it was built when the registry ran inside couchdb; it's very strange

 ---

 # [fit] want to replace it all with
 # [fit] __RESTful APIs__ for registry data

-^ But this is a giant problem-- our API surface is large
+^ But this is a giant problem-- our API surface is large & a lot of people use it

 ---